 Another notable thing is that Manila is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Manila’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-As is often the case in a small town, Manila doesn't have a public transportation system that people use for their commute.
+Manila is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Manila in 2022 was $28,927, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $115,708 for a family of four.